GOP Seeks Reduction In Health Law's 10 Essential Benefits

 Mental health and substance use disorder services

-The health law requires that all individual and small group plans to cover mental health services and treatments for substance use disorders.
+The health law requires all individual and small group plans to cover mental health services and treatments for substance use disorders.
 In the regulations, the Obama administration said that means those services have to be provided at "parity" with medical and surgical services, meaning plans can't be more restrictive with one type of coverage than the other regarding cost sharing, treatment and care management.

 "They could back off of parity," Palanker says.